genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-trading-app.md

 sidebar_position: 2

 ---
 Previously, we have created a reference data application from our original RDBMS database.
-This has a schema that we can use here.

-Now we are going to create a trading application, based on the source spreadsheet.
+Now we are going to create a trading application, based on a source spreadsheet.

+The two applications will share the same data model, as we shall see.
+They will effectively become modules of a single trade and positions application.

 ## The source spreadsheet